Unorthodox By Netflix: Why The Wigs Were So Significant

 Wigs–also known as sheitels amongst Jewish communities are an important part of life for members of Orthodox communities.
 As hair is considered holy and needs to be separated from the mundane, some Hasidic women will traditionally cover their hair after marriage as a show of modesty.
 Much like other cultures, they believe that the hair, which is considered holy must be separated and protected from the mundane, hence the wigs.

-Whilst some might choose to wear headscarves like a lot of the female characters in Unorthodox, others prefer to use sheitels.
+Whilst some might choose to wear headscarves like a lot of the female characters in Unorthodox by Netflix, others prefer to use sheitels.
 Either way, both choices are made in regards to upholding Tzniut dress standards which are rooted in promoting modesty.

 Whilst the image of sheitels in the past recall short, dark bobs, in recent times, women are using their sheitels as extensions of their personality.
 In a New York Times article, Anan Hazan said: “It’s an act that has a very deep meaning beyond its physical expression — and it’s not only for modesty reasons, since in many times the wig is more beautiful than a woman’s hair.”
 Refinery29 explored the subject in a great article outlining how modern Orthodox women are wearing their wigs on their own terms.